 Tax On European Properties After BREXIT

-Despite a last-minute attempt at negotiations, it seems almost certain that the UK will be leaving the European Union on the 31st December 2020 without a deal.
+Despite a last-minute attempt at negotiations, the UK left the European Union on the 31st December 2020 without a deal.

 This article highlights some of the tax implications for UK residents who own second homes in France and Spain.